dfeliz/neptune-spear/README.md

 * "What did you do" is the commit message.
 Replace that with... eh... what did you do lol.
 * "my-name" is your branch's name.
 Remember git checkout -b "my-name"?
 Well, that name.

 And that's all!
-Now all you have to do is come to this page AGAIN and you will see at the top a yellow container that says "You commited blabla changes" and a green button that says "Compare & create pull request".
-Click that green button, and then scroll down and press the another green button that says "Create pull request"
+Now all you have to do is come to this page **AGAIN** and you will see at the top a yellow container that says "You commited blabla changes" and a green button that says **"Compare & create pull request"**.
+Click that green button, then scroll down and press the another green button that says **"Create pull request"**.

-That's it!
-Now you know how to use git.
+**That's it!** Now you know how to use git.
 Well, a 1% at least.